Author: Riya Kumar, DME, Noida.

 This question was raised by a leading case of Gloucester Grammar School.
 The case is analyzed with the help of various other case laws.

-In the case of Gloucester Grammar School, the defendant was a school teacher in plaintiff’s school.
-Due to some dispute, the defendant left plaintiff’s school and set up a rival school next to that of the plaintiff.
+In the case of Gloucester Grammar School, the defendant was a school teacher in the plaintiff’s school.
+Due to some dispute, the defendant left the plaintiff’s school and set up a rival school next to that of the plaintiff.
 As the defendant was famous amongst students for his teaching, boys from the plaintiff’s school left it and joined the defendant’s school.
-Plaintiff sued the defendant for the monetary loss caused.
+The plaintiff sued the defendant for the monetary loss caused.

 Also, the students earlier studying in the appellant’s school liked the teaching style of the defendant, hence it was their choice to choose the institution to study in.
 The appellant could not stop the defendant to run a business as a competition at his school.

-In the case of Gloucester Grammar School, the judgment of not holding the defendant liable for setting up a rival school next to that of the plaintiff was with accordance to the Law of Torts, ‘Tort’ means ‘Civil Wrong’.
+In the case of Gloucester Grammar School, the judgment of not holding the defendant liable for setting up a rival school next to that of the plaintiff was in accordance with the Law of Torts, ‘Tort’ means ‘Civil Wrong’.

 Law of Torts is known to be “An instrument to make people adhere to conduct of reasonable behavior and respect the rights and interests of one another.”